Wednesday

 Location TBC.

-2.00pm - SportH.E podcast - live recording at Conference
+2.00pm - SportH.E podcast

-Episode title: SportH.E Live - The Student Take-Over
+Episode title: The Student Take-Over

-SportH.E is back for another live edition of the podcast!
+SportH.E is back for another edition of the podcast!
 Join us as for a panel session, where we will hear directly from students on their lived experience of H.E sport.
 We’ll explore the views and opinions of the sectors potential future workforce and seek to find out what they would change if they were BUCS CEO or a Director of Sport for a day.

 3.00pm - Breakout sessions